xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 15 - Initial GraphQL query panel for the superhero table</figcaption>
 </figure>

-In the botom center panel - right below the "GraphiQL" text and play button, there is a query ready for us to execute.
+In the botom center panel - right below the `GraphiQL` text and play button, there is a query ready for us to execute.
 Just to get acquainted, click that play button.
 It should look as shown in Figure 16 below.